makersacademy/airport_challenge/README.md

 Instructing a plane to land requires one argument (plane)

 This instruction will fail if:
-- The weather is stormy
+- The weather is stormy :zap: :cloud:
-- The airport is full
+- The airport is full :no_entry_sign:

 ## Takeoff a Plane